 Hilary Ross delivers the English for Academic Purposes and English for Medicine programmes at the Westlakes Medical Educational Centre.
 She has a number of years teaching experience in higher education institutions both in the UK and the Middle East.

-A practicing Physician Assistant in the United States relocated to the Isle of Man in 2011.
+Matthew Mustain is a practicing Physician Assistant in the United States relocated to the Isle of Man in 2011.
 He had been a practicing Physician Associate in Phoenix, Arizona since 2002 working in internal medicine with experience in Paediatrics, Perioperative Medicine, and Rheumatology.
 He also mentored PAs in Phoenix, and taught rheumatology and joint arthrocentesis to medical students and MDs.
 He has maintained his certification in the USA while helping to expand the Physician Associate role in the UK.
 He has been a member of the RCP Faculty of Physician Associates since its UK inception.
 He currently works at West Cumberland Hospital in a newly developing PA role.

 Venus Carew is the statistics and mathematics lecturer on the Foundation course on Medical Sciences .
 She has been a maths lecturer in the Higher Education sector for over 10 years and a maths teacher educator for the last 8 years.